Boundary conditions dependence of the phase transition in the quantum Newman-Moore model: TPM and QTPM for other boundary conditions

 For PBCx, we use the update rule for Rule 60 as before, with the only difference that we do not need to explicitly check for the periodicity across the $y$-direction.
 As a result, for an initial array of $L$ sites, there will be $2^L$ configurations and, thus, $2^L$ ground states for the classical TPM.
 In this case, only the number of sites in the $x$-direction matters for the number of classical ground states.
 For example, a lattice with size $N = 3 \times 3$ and one with $N = 3 \times 80$ will have the same number, 8, of ground states.
 The identification of the classical ground states can be worked out from the Rule 60 evolution, as before.

 For OBC, the update rule for Rule 60 is modified for the first cell of an L-length array so that it is not updated.
 This freedom on choosing two of the boundaries of the lattice gives an increased number of ground states for the classical TPM.
 Specifically, given a lattice of N spins, $N = L \times M$, the number of the classical ground states is $2^{L + M - 1}$.
+In both cases the number of classical ground states grows unboundedly, but subextensively, with the system size.

 We now perform a similar numerical analysis as in Sec.~\ref{numerics}, but only using MPS methods.
 Data is normalised with the system size of the given lattice.
 The system sizes accessible do not give a clear indication of a well-formed phase transition, but only signatures of it.
-The first-order transition found is weaker than in the case of the fully PBC, which we attribute to the high number of ground states for the classical TPM, given the system sizes.
-We note that all these states for $h \neq 0$ constitute low-lying excited states which affect the convergence of the MPS algorithm.
+The first-order transition found is weaker than in the case with fully PBC, which we attribute to the high number of ground states for the classical TPM, given the system sizes.
+We note that all these states for $h \neq 0$ constitute low-lying excited states which affect the convergence of the MPS algorithm and hinder the signature of the avoided gap crossing.

-As seen from Figs.~\ref{fig:MPS_ED_PBCx_square} and \ref{fig:MPS_ED_PBCx_rectangular} for PBCx, the difference between the square lattice size scaling and the quasi-1D rectangular stripes is more pronounced, when compared to the finite-size scaling for PBC.
-Extra calculations on wider rectangular stripes verify that this difference is only a feature of the quasi-1D geometry of the lattice and not an inherent property of the system.
+As seen from Figs.~\ref{fig:MPS_ED_PBCx_square} and \ref{fig:MPS_ED_PBCx_rectangular} for PBCx, the difference between the square lattice size scaling and the quasi-1D rectangular strips is more pronounced, when compared to the finite-size scaling for PBC.
+Extra calculations on wider rectangular strips verify that this difference is only a feature of the quasi-1D geometry of the lattice and not an inherent property of the system.
 Accuracy is lost with increasing size and the MPS results for the sizes studied are not reflective of the true thermodynamic limit.